Braggadocio (rap)

 sexual prowess, or "coolness".
 Often heavily used in battle rap, braggadocio lyrics can range from just saying, "I'm the best MC ever," to using elaborate phraseology and wit.

 Early years

 Competition from the old-school hip hop ethic partially explains why braggadocio is used in rap—"my shit is better than yours and that's the bottom line," said MC Esoteric.
 Gangsta rap helped develop the idea of a "larger-than-life" persona, sometimes to a comedic extreme; however, reading braggadocio literally and seeing it as integral to rap may suppress vulnerability, i.e. an artist's ability to connect emotionally.
-Braggadocio may also reflect young black men's relief with being given an audience—rapper Murs said, "when you get the microphone, you want to pump yourself up."
+Murs said, "when you get the microphone, you want to pump yourself up."

 Common subjects of braggadocio

 Wealth

-According to Pitchfork, "the accumulation of wealth and aspirational living are central themes in rap because, of course, it’s the music of America’s marginalized communities".
-It cites examples including Wu Tang Clan's C.R.E.A.M. and Eric B. & Rakim's Paid in Full.
+According to Pitchfork, "the accumulation of wealth and aspirational living are central themes in rap because, of course, it's the music of America's marginalized communities".
+It cites examples including Wu-Tang Clan's "C.R.E.A.M." and Eric B. & Rakim's "Paid in Full".